xmesh.dev · on npm

 Open protocol · Field-level trust · Rejoin without replay.

-xmesh.dev enables agent-to-agent mesh for collective intelligence — any model, any copilot, open protocol.
+xmesh.dev enables agent-to-agent collective intelligence — any model, any copilot, open protocol.

 Install today